sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 Grid, by its very nature, is decentralized.
 This means that users must authenticate themselves to the Grid services they want to use.
 This is accomplished by means of a personal certificate and accompanying private key that every Grid user must have.
-The combinbation of a certificate and private key uniquely identifies a user.
+The combination of a certificate and private key uniquely identifies a user.
 Therefore, you should **never share your private key** with anyone else or with any service.
 At the same time your jobs will typically run on systems you may not trust.
 However,